per-simmons/n8n-workflows/AI-Powered SEO Keyword Research Automation/README.md

 # AI-Powered SEO Keyword Research Workflow

-Okay, so this workflow basically does all your keyword research for you.
-It's pretty cool - you throw in a topic, and it spits out a complete keyword strategy with search volumes, difficulty scores, competitor analysis, the works.
+This is one part of a larger content rearch / SEO workflow I built for a client.
+It's incredibly effective for automating keyword research: you throw in a topic, it analyzes potential keywords, it outputs a complete keyword strategy with search volumes, difficulty scores, competitor analysis, etc.

 ![Workflow Overview](./screenshots/workflow.png)